ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 This is important, otherwise when we'll run the script we won't be able to load the "bigrquery" package, as it doesn't exist in the docker image.

 With these commands we are adding the Service Account Key and the script that we'll run.
-After the name of the files, we have added the folder in which we'll save the files, in this case /home/rstudio:
+After the name of the files, we have added the folder in which we'll save the files, in this case /home/rstudio.
+This will make sure that the files are available for our script:
 ```
 ADD docker-tutorial-service.json /home/rstudio
 ADD big-query-tutorial.R /home/rstudio
 ```
 Finally, the following command launches the script that we have added.
-In is important to define the entire path:
+In is important to define the entire path.:
 ```
 CMD Rscript /home/rstudio/big-query-tutorial.R
 ```